Legal Studies

 • Conduct legal and non-legal research using correct legal methods.

-• Draft commercial documents, agency filings, court pleadings and agreements using correct formatting and
+• Draft commercial documents, agency filings, court pleadings and agreements using correct formatting and editing skills.

 • Explain the theoretical foundation of the legal environment to understand the legal system.